The Great Phatsby: Production

+However, Brooks did not like composer Alf Clausen's score for the episode, and Selman thought it could be better.
+Coupled with other revelations, it would lead to Clausen's firing at the end of the season.

+At the announcement in 2016, executive producer Al Jean joked that he hoped the episode would not be the last one before a Donald Trump inauguration, which was the actual outcome.

 Reception

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a B, stating "[...] the episode's charms are better than modest.
 If, as Selman says, 'The Great Phatsby' sort of mushroomed in the process, it's understandable, as guest stars Kevin Michael Richardson (as Burns' nemesis Jay G) and Keegan-Michael Key (as former Jay G musical collaborator Jazzy James) do stellar work in sizable roles.
 Richardson has done multiple spots on the show in recent years and is such a versatile and comfortable presence on The Simpsons that he's become something of an unofficial regular.
 And nobody has to sell Key at this point, as his ability to inhabit comic characters in short order is ideal for his role as the former rapper turned high-end candle salesman here.
 And with a brief but juicy role for Empire's Taraji P. Henson (as Praline, Jay G's very Cookie-like ex-wife who joins Mr. Burns revenge plan in the second half), and amusing cameos from real life rap royalty RZA, Common, and Snoop Dogg, there's enough legitimate blackness to make the whole 'Simpsons do a rap episode' thing less cringe-inducing than perhaps the initial description made it sound.
 Plus, the episode looks great."

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He stated that the first half was better than the second half but said the episode was very funny.

+Sheldon Pearce of The Guardian called the episode nonsensical and unfunny.
+He stated that the episode is full of cliches and that the best part is Lisa's romantic subplot.